 That clinic was located in Mexico and tell that a sample of the cat’s blood was not human.
 Also, his doctorate degree comes from a diploma mill so you may want to take his words with a grain of salt.

 With those items in his past, he was still able to start this essential oil company back in 1993.
-His personal quality policy is labelled as the seed to seal.
+His personal quality policy is labeled as the seed to seal.
 This means that the company watches over its ingredients from the moment they are planted until they are harvested and placed in their oils.

 The problem for Young Living is that neither the USDA nor the FDA has certified its ingredients as organic.
 Quality assurance is not guaranteed.
 The oils have failed the GC/MS test which exposed synthetic ingredients inside the oils.

 The oils do their job and are packaged in the right bottles.
 The marketing plan is through the MLM business plan making it hard to find a good customer region.